How Microcontrollers Work

 The diode is the most basic semiconductor device.
-It permits current to flow in one direction and prevents it from flowing in the opposite direction.
-It essentially acts as a one way valve.
+It permits the current to flow in one direction and prevents it from flowing in the opposite direction.
+It essentially acts as a one-way valve.
 A diode is created by juxtaposing a P-type material and an N-type material (known as the PN junction).
 The diagram below shows a PN junction with N-type doping on the left using Nitrogen and P-type doping on the right using Boron.
 The red electrons represent the extra valence electrons provided by the Nitrogen atoms, and the empty electrons represent the “holes” introduced by the Boron atoms.

 When a positive voltage is applied to the P-type side of a PN junction, current flows.
 The extra electrons on the N-type side are pulled over to the P-type side while the negative potential injects electrons.

 Note.
 Current flows from positive to negative, but electrons flow from negative to positive because electrons have a negative charge value.

 The diagram below illustrates how electrons are pulled across a PN junction.